-Ray flowers - Sterile, typically 8 per flower head.
-Ligules yellow, to +/-3cm long, to 1cm broad, glabrous or with very few hairs near base by the corolla tube.
+Ray flowers - Sterile, typically 8 per flower head, the corollas 12-25 mm long, entire or with 2-4 minute teeth in the center of the otherwise more or less rounded tip, uniformly yellow (sometimes with fine, purplish veins).
 Achene compressed, to 3.5mm long in flower, yellowish, mostly glabrous but with some pubescence at apex.
 Pappus of short eros scales.

 Flowering - July - September.

-Habitat - Prairies, rocky open woods, bluffs, thickets, roadsides, railroads.
+Habitat - Prairies, rocky open woods, bluffs, ledges, fields, roadsides, railroads.

 Origin - Native to U.S.

 Lookalikes - Other species of Coreopsis, Helianthus, Bidens, etc.

 Other info. - This tall species of Coreopsis is found throughout most of Missouri, as well as